 Amblyopia can often develop as a result of poor visual development, a condition where vision is poor or failing in one eye due to lack of development and exercise of the ocular muscles.

 Congenital ptosis is typically treated with muscle correcting surgery in which the underdeveloped levator muscle is lifted whilst the child is under general anesthesia.
 However, if the levator muscle has too little or no function, the eyelid must be suspended to the eyebrow so that the forehead muscle can do the lifting.

 - During ptosis repair, an incision is made in the natural crease of the eyelid, and the surgeon goes in to tighten the levator muscle and after surgery, the eyelid should return to normal function, though a small droop may still be visual.

 - Following ptosis surgery, a child will experience some discomfort in the eye, including swelling and bruising of the eyelids temporarily.
 Artificial tears are suggested to be applied regularly, as it will be difficult for a child to fully blink at first, leaving the eye dry.
 Over the healing process, the ability to use the eyelid in normal function will increase and the dry eye issue will resolve itself.

 Ptosis (Drooping Eyelids) in Adults

-Ptosis can be due to aging, injury, or other disorders. an after effect of eye surgery or a problem with the muscles (elevators) lifting the eyelid in some people.
-Drooping eyelids can occur in patients with neurological disorder, an eye tumor or systemic disease like diabetes.
+Ptosis can be due to aging, injury, or other disorders. an aftereffect of eye surgery or a problem with the muscles (elevators) lifting the eyelid in some people.
+Drooping eyelids can occur in patients with a neurological disorder, eye tumor, or systemic disease like diabetes.